CodeYourFuture/JavaScript-Core-2-Coursework-Week3/2-projects/1-todo-list/README.md

 Develop the ToDo list further and allow users to delete all completed ToDos.

-Add a button that users can click that will iterate through the list of ToDos and then delete them only if they have been completed.
+Add a button that users can click that will iterate through the list of ToDos and then delete them only if they have been completed.w

 ## Extra Advanced Challenge